Shifazzz/movie-rag-system/README.md

 ### Why These Tools?
 - **Sentence-BERT**: Free, runs locally, good enough for this use case
 - **FAISS**: Super fast for searching through vectors (< 10ms per query)
-- **Claude**: Good at following instructions and returning structured JSON
+- **Gemini**: Good at following instructions and returning structured JSON

 ### Adjusting Settings